Code-Institute-Submissions/Damianjacob-MS5-Music-Pro-2_JulyResub/README.md

 ### Tutorials and other resources

 I have used the [Django Tutorial](https://docs.djangoproject.com/en/4.0/intro/tutorial01/) and read the Django documentation extensively during the creation of this project.

+Tutorial followed to use AWS for file storage: https://www.section.io/engineering-education/using-amazon-web-service-for-django-media-files-storage/#setting-up-the-django-application

+Documentation for using AWS' S3 service with the django-storage library : https://django-storages.readthedocs.io/en/latest/backends/amazon-S3.html